 This stage lasts from one to three months from onset and is characterized by warmth or coolness, increased sensitivity to touch, changes in skin color, burning pain, swelling, muscle spasms, joint stiffness, and tenderness.

-This stage lasts from three to six months from onset.
-At this stage, you can experience intensification of the pain, swelling and discoloration of the affected limb, decreased hair growth and muscle tone, joint stiffness, rigid and brittle nails, short-term memory loss, inability to concentrate and speech problems.
+This stage lasts three to six months from onset.
+At this stage, you can experience intense pain, swelling and discoloration of the affected limb, decreased hair growth and muscle tone, joint stiffness, rigid and brittle nails, short-term memory loss, an inability to concentrate, and speech problems.

-This stage can last an indeterminable amount of time and has similar symptoms with that of acute and dystrophic stage.
-During atrophic stage, tissue damage becomes more prominent.
-In addition to this, the skin becomes thin, cool and shiny.
-You can also experience loss of limb sensation and reduced bone mineral density leading to weaker bones.
+This stage can last an indeterminable amount of time and has similar symptoms to the acute and dystrophic stages.
+During the atrophic stage, tissue damage becomes more prominent.
+In addition, the skin becomes thin, cool, and shiny.
+You can also experience loss of limb sensation and reduced bone mineral density, leading to weaker bones.

 How to Diagnose RSD?

 There is no specific diagnostic test to determine if you are suffering from RSD.
-Usually, in case of car accidents, your personal injury attorney will work with a highly trained medical professional to check whether you are displaying signs and symptoms of RSD.
+Usually, in case of car accidents, your personal injury attorney will work with a highly trained medical professional to check whether you display RSD signs and symptoms.
 To obtain an accurate diagnosis, your physician will conduct the following tests to check the presence of a nerve injury:

-This test involves measuring the heat coming from the body to locate abnormal function.
+This test involves measuring the heat coming from the body to locate abnormal functions.

-This test involves various imaging methods such as X-rays, magnetic resonance imaging (MRI), and computed tomography (CT) scan.
+This test involves various imaging methods such as X-rays, magnetic resonance imaging (MRI), and computed tomography (CT) scans.

-This test comprises electromyography (EMG) and nerve conduction studies (NCS), which are among the most reliable methods of detecting the cause of back or neck pain, numbness and strength loss in the affected body part.
+This test comprises electromyography (EMG) and nerve conduction studies (NCS), among the most reliable methods of detecting the cause of back or neck pain, numbness, and strength loss in the affected body part.

 What are the Treatments for Reflex Sympathetic Dystrophy?